What is Your Dog’s Behavior Telling You?

 Taking the time to decipher your dog’s behavior can strengthen your bond and keep him or her the happy and loyal friend you know and love.

 Why Does My Dog Pant?

 On a hot day or after you’ve taken your dog on a walk, you may notice that your dog is panting loudly and heavily.
 In most cases, your dog is panting to regulate his or her body temperature.
 However, in some circumstances, dogs may pant to cope with pain, when anxious, stressed, or are afraid.
 Assess the environment and try to determine why your dog may be panting.
-If he or she seems afraid or stressed, try to make him or her feel more relaxed.
+If he or she seems worried or stressed, try to make him, or her, feel more relaxed.

 My Dog is Destructive!

-Does your dog seem content during the weekend, but destroy household items during the work week?
+Does your dog seem content during the weekend, but destroy household items during the workweek?
 Your destructive dog is trying to tell you something.
 It’s not that he or she disrespects your personal belongings, but rather is vying for your attention.
-Dogs that are left alone during the day or receive considerably less attention during the week versus the weekend, are likely to destroy out of boredom or loneliness.
+Dogs left alone during the day, or that get little attention are likely to destroy out of boredom or loneliness.
 Adjusting your schedule to make up for your dog’s alone time may fix the issue.

 Why Do Dogs Bark?

 It’s natural for dogs to bark and sometimes, a bark from a strange dog may even be unsettling.
 Barking is a dog’s way of communicating, and sometimes the message may be as transparent as “Someone is at the door” or something more complex such as boredom, fear, or confusion.
 Rather than yelling at your dog, which he or she may see as your “bark”, try to get to the bottom of the bark and make proper changes in the household.